woodrowb96/systemverilog-alu-and-testbench/README.md

 vsim_comp and vsim_sim are shell scripts used to compile and simulate the sv files using modelsim.

+Testbench output can be read in the transcript.txt file.

 ![diagram](https://user-images.githubusercontent.com/39601174/225287814-9f01c449-18e3-4dbf-9ad5-b4673b27e8d8.png)

 Waveform of testbench simulation: